apache/spark/docs/metrics.rst

 ``scheduler_heartbeat``                 Scheduler heartbeats
-``dag_processing.processes``            Number of currently running DAG parsing processes ``scheduler.tasks.killed_externally``   Number of tasks killed externally
+``dag_processing.processes``            Number of currently running DAG parsing processes ``scheduler.tasks.killed_externally``   Number of tasks killed externally ``scheduler.tasks.running``             Number of tasks running in executor ``scheduler.tasks.starving``            Number of tasks that cannot be scheduled because of no open slot in pool
 ======================================= ================================================================

 Gauges